AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 %% BEGIN ### DRAFT

+\todo{
+    \emph{this} particular draft has some useful info but isn't necessary for the WP.
+    It'll most likely remain as a draft, but I don't want to delete it b/c it's still useful.
+}

 The above assumes that tiles have equal capacities; what if they do not?
 The total capacity of $O(c)$ base-chains in a tree tiling ($\Sigma T_1$) is the sum of their capacities.
 There are several ways for a simplex-tile to increase or decrease in capacity: e.g., that tile might increase $k_{1,tx}$ for all simplex-chains, or contain fewer simplex-chains.